Nightingaale/Nightingaale/README.md

 > <p>
 >   <i>
 >    My name is Artem, and I am Java developer.
-I'm currently start to learn new technologies, which are connected with Java.
+I'm currently learning technologies, which are connected with Java.
 >   </i>
 > </p>